Akascape/tkinter-toolkit/README.md

 Tkinter is a great library for UI development in python.
 Specially the canvas widget of tkinter lets you make any custom widget for your application.
 If you are planning to create a new piece of software or want to implement a GUI for your python scripts, then tkinter is still one of the best options out there.
 Moreover, after the arrival of [**`customtkinter`**](https://github.com/TomSchimansky/CustomTkinter), it is super easy to create a modern user-friendly UI.
 The community is also great tbh.

-**Tkinter-Toolkit is a small application that helps you find new tkinter/customtkinter widget libraries created by some awesome people.** There are lots of libraries and widgets listed in this app.
+**Tkinter-Toolkit is a small application that helps you find tkinter/customtkinter widget libraries and helpful tools created by some awesome people.** There are lots of libraries listed in this application.
+So start exploring them one by one!

 <div align="center">